Skip to content

 Plantar refers to the bottom of the foot.

 The integrity of the Fascia, which works as a body stabilizer, is critical.
-That’s because our bodies’ weight is centered on the soles of our feet.
+That’s because our bodies’ weight is centred on the soles of our feet.
 Its springy characteristics produce a bounce-back effect, similar to that of shock absorbers in a car, providing a smooth ride and effectively protecting our bodies from ground forces when we run or walk.

 The body has little protection from the impact of walking or running after the Fascia’s shock-absorbing qualities are damaged or rendered useless owing to injury.
 The body is compelled to directly endure the stress and strain of those harsh, unforgiving earth forces.
 This affects the feet and the rest of the body, from the legs to the back and neck.